-The mission of high school eSports is to introduce GCA students to fast growing world of competitive eSports to improve STEM participation, teamwork, and student engagement and to build a top tier national eSports team at GCA.
+The mission of high school Esports is to introduce GCA students to fast growing world of competitive Esports to improve STEM participation, teamwork, and student engagement and to build a top tier national Esports team at GCA.

 Esports officially stands for electronic sports, not to be confused with video games.
 Esports takes video gaming to another level with organized competitive gameplay between two teams, governed by its own strict set of rules and guidelines.

 What does the high school experience look like?

 Like any other high school sport or extracurricular activity, the student will attend team meetings, practices, and official matches.
 However, since esports is played online, there is no travel required throughout the regular season.
 Players compete from their respective campus, supervised by the coach.
 Each school year is divided into two regular seasons, Fall and Spring, each with their own playoff season.